Looking for support for your finance function? Book a time with an expert.

 • Small businesses and freelancers

-• Service businesses with minimal to no actual inventory
+• Businesses involving service with little to no inventory

-• Small Companies with limited access to accounting expertise
+• Small Businesses that lack access to accounting professionals

 These businesses benefit from the simplicity of cash accounting without suffering significantly from its reporting limitations.